 To you, they will seem like soft blocks that you can use to throw at people, but to them, they are different and something they will use to kick-start their learning process.

-On each of the blocks, there is a letter, a number, a pattern, and an animal.
+There is a letter, a number, a pattern, and an animal on each block.
 Take some time to point at each one and tell them what it is.
 Seriously, their brains take in so much more than you think at this stage, and simply repeating what they can see will improve their knowledge and attention.